The Small Business Owner’s Guide to Recurring Payment Processing

 How you accept payments impacts fees that you incur from banks, card networks, and payment processors.
 Determining which payment provider is best for you requires you to know your business needs first.
 Ask yourself:

-1. What Types of Payments Do I Need?
+1. What Type of Payment Procesing Do I Need?

 You’ve already worked out that you want to be able to process recurring payments, but what about other transactions?
 Do you process these through a website?
 How do your customers usually pay?